 If not Christmas, what should we celebrate instead?
 Some in Torah-keeping groups and Hebrew roots say we should celebrate Hanukkah instead to return to our Jewish roots.
 Hanukkah was not part of the Gospel, and the birth of Christ IS part of the Gospel.

-During this time of the year, people are open to the Gospel for nearly one month.
-Do we let this opportunity slide through our fingers?
+During this time of the year, people are open to the Gospel for nearly one month, meaning the world is focused on the "holidays."
+Can their sensitivity or openness be supernatural?
+We think so.
+Do we let this opportunity slide through our fingers to share the gift of salvation?
 In Matthew 28, our commission is to go and make disciples.
 To make a disciple, we must present the Gospel first.
 Will we waste our time arguing over the birth of Christ, whether it is pagan or not?
 To this, we say that people saying Christmas or the celebration of the birth of Christ is pagan are avoiding the Gospel!
 Why?
-Who in the spiritual realm attacks the Gospel and wants it destroyed?
+Let us ask this question: Who in the spiritual realm attacks the Gospel and wants it destroyed?
 Satan.
 Think about this tidbit.
 Imagine a worldwide focus on Christmas, even in Buddhist countries.
 Why not present the Gospel at this time of the year?
 As Paul said, his focus was on getting people reconciled to God.
 (2Cor 5:18-21)

 Think critically: False teachers attempt to get Christians (those who believe in Christ as their Savior) away from biblical foundations onto another system of thinking.
-We think this is exactly what is going on here.
-One area we know this is as we studied the history of Christmas, we discovered that virtually none of their historical facts stand up to scrutiny.
+We think this is precisely what is going on here.
+One area we know this is as we studied the history of Christmas, we discovered that virtually none of their view of historical facts stand up to scrutiny.
+That was a big surprise to me.
+In my graduate degrees, we learn and are trained in proper research.
+My career was researching specific tax guidance and helping people understand how the original writer of the tax code wrote the regulation and how to apply that for the best effect.
+I went where the history and facts led.
+I can't sugarcoat or bring an ideology to bear on the historical facts.
 And when we pointed this out...we were attacked.
-That is how we know this is false teaching.
-Typically, a video will start with Christmas is pagan by calling people who celebrate it that they are pagans.
+That is how we know this is a false history that Christmas is pagan.
+Typically, a video will start with Christmas being pagan by calling people who celebrate Christmas that they are pagans.
 This is called the logical fallacy of the straw man argument.
+God promised by the first prophecy in Genesis 3:15 that a Savior would come.
+We are celebrating this prophecy:

 "15 And I will put enmity Between you and the woman And between your seed and her Seed; He shall bruise you on the head, And you shall bruise him on the heel."
 The Accuser is bound and determined to use people, even with good intentions, to stop the message of the Gospel of Salvation.
 We use the word accusation intentionally because people who celebrate traditional Christmas are called pagans.
 It was a severe charge but, fortunately, untrue.